 Reducing round ligament pain

-- Don't arch your back too much when sitting or standing - bad posture can stretch the ligament
+- do not arch your back too much when sitting or standing - poor posture can stretch the ligament

-- Support your bump with your deep tummy muscle.
-Pull in the lower part of the tummy, bringing your bump in closer to your spine.
+- support your bump by pulling in the lower part of your tummy, bringing your bump in closer to your spine.

-- Squeeze your deep tummy muscle.
-Draw your bump in close to you when standing up from a sitting position and when you're rolling in bed.
+- squeeze your deep tummy muscle when standing up from a sitting position and when you're rolling in bed

-Non-urgent advice: Contact your GP, consultant or midwife if you have:
+Non-urgent advice: Contact your GP, obstetrician or midwife if you have:

 - severe abdominal pain